Troy101010/Blooket-Cheats-Plus/README.md

 <details><summary><h3>What's the difference between Chat and Lobbychat?</h3></summary>

-Chat is an online chat that you can talk to anyone, even if they're not on the same game.
-Lobbychat can with anyone if they're in the same game as you.
+Chat is an online chat that you can talk and send images to anyone, even if they're not on the same game.
+Lobbychat can chat with anyone if they're in the same game as you.
 You can talk to BlooketBot users with Lobbychat as well.
+Aside from chatting Lobbychat can also execute commands.
+Here is a list:

+set gold: /setstate gold:val
+set crypto /setstate crypto:val list all values to set: /dumpstate freeze frenzy scoreboard: /setval f/t t crash gold: /setval g/t t crash crypto: /setval cr/t t crash dino: /setval f/t t crash pirate: /setval d/t t freeze gold scoreboard: /setval tat/t t crash defense2(may take a few tries): /setval d/t t crash monster brawl: /setval xp/t t set gold to inf: /setval g Infinity just do /help for the rest
+Run while in lobby or in game, not before, not on nickname screen, INGAME!
 </details>

 <details><summary><h3>What happend to 05konz?</h3></summary>